nabinn/DonationAnalytics-Scala/README.md

 ## Donation Analytics - Scala
 This repo contains solution to [insight data engineering challenge](https://github.com/InsightDataScience/donation-analytics) using Scala.
-This is a work in progress and the code is not optimized.
+This is a work in progress and the code needs optimization.

 ## Requirements
 - Scala 2.12.3